-Materials and Devices
+Materials and devices

-Halloysite clay nanotube (Al2Si2O5(OH)4·2H2O) with surface area of 64 m2/g and molecular weight of 294.19 was prepared from Sigma Aldrich (CAS No.1332-58-7).
+Halloysite clay nanotube (Al2Si2O5(OH)4·2H2O) with a surface area of 64 m2/g and molecular weight of 294.19 was prepared from Sigma Aldrich (CAS No.1332-58-7).
 Tetra-ammine-di-aqua-copper(II) hydroxide with formula of [Cu(NH3)4(H2O)2](OH)2 and succinic acid (CAS No.110-15-6) as a cross-link factor was prepared from Merck.
 The strength under tension was analyzed using a tabletop uniaxial testing device called INSTRON 3345.
-To achieve homogeneity in the solution, a high energy micro-vibration homogenizer (model MSK-SFM-12M-LD) was utilized.
+To achieve homogeneity in the solution, a high-energy micro-vibration homogenizer (model MSK-SFM-12M-LD) was utilized.
 The abrasion resistance was evaluated using the ASTM D-3884-09 method, employing a double-head rotary platform.
 We examined the morphology of the specimens by utilizing a field emission scanning electron microscope (FESEM-MIRA3-TESCAN).
-To enhance visibility, a thin layer of gold film was applied onto the samples.
-Magnetic stirrer (Model: HPMA 700) was used to prepare solution.
-In order to gauge the level of electrical conductivity, we utilized the Hioki digital multimeter model 3256/50 from Japan.
-Also, crease recovery tester device model GT-C21-1(China) was used.
-The crystalline structure of the materials was characterized by X-Ray Diffraction model Bruker D8 Discover, Germany.
+To enhance visibility, a thin layer of gold film was applied to the samples.
+A magnetic stirrer (Model: HPMA 700) was used to prepare the solution.
+To gauge the level of electrical conductivity, we utilized the Hioki digital multimeter model 3256/50 from Japan.
+Also, the crease recovery tester device model GT-C21-1(China) was used.
+The crystalline structure of the materials was characterized by the X-ray diffraction (XRD)model Bruker D8 Discover, Germany.